About Child Life

 Our specialists help to ease fears and concerns by providing opportunities

-for developmentally appropriate play and interaction, therapeutic play
+for developmentally appropriate play and interaction, therapeutic play,

-and psychological preparation.
+and procedural preparation.

 Members of our child life staff hold degrees and training in the growth